motiz88/nyc-all-demo/README.md

 To get the "before" result - clone, run `npm install` (or `yarn`), and run `npm run test-cov`.

-To get the "after result", do all of the above, and additionally:
+To get the "after" result, do all of the above, and additionally:

 1. Check out and build:
     * [`babel@6bc10b5`](https://github.com/babel/babel/commit/6bc10b5573df7244170bc84840bad5d2fb992a7a)